-WaCC have many projects on the go.
+WaCC have many current projects:

 This project is managed by Julie Vejle and supported by Brisbane City Council and Habitat Brisbane.
 A bushcare groups meets regularly on this site to remove weeds.
 This allows the natural regrowth of native species.

 Support is provided through the Brisbane City Council Environment Sustainability fund for administration purposes.
 This funding keeps WaCC ticking over by assisting with the running of the organisation.